catchsob/facecam/README.md

 ##### notes

-TaipeiSansTCBeta-Regular.ttf is an open true type font in Chinese from https://sites.google.com/view/jtfoundry/en for running the code on Respberry Pi.
-You should adopt it by "-f TaipeiSansTCBeta-Regular.ttf" once your label is in Chinese and command "python3 facecam.py".
+You should download and specify Chinese font (such as TaipeiSansTCBeta-Regular.ttf from https://sites.google.com/view/jtfoundry/en) especially on Respberry Pi. "-f YOUR_CHINESEFONT.ttf" in facecam.py or rollcall_edge is suggested.